Agoric/documentation/main/zoe/guide/contracts/loan.md

 ## Debt and Interest Calculation

-Interest is calculated and compounded when the `periodAsyncIterable` pushes a new value.
+Interest is calculated and compounded when the `periodNotifier` pushes a new value.
 The interest rate per period is defined by the `interestRate` parameter.

 ## Scheduling Liquidation